-For example, not too long ago I took my 2 boys and some of their friends to a water park.
+For example, a year or so ago I took my 2 boys and some of their friends to a water park.

 I’m not like a lot of parents when it comes to water parks, who mostly sit and lay down on the lawn chairs near the wave pool while their kids go on all the waterslides.
 I love waterslides, except for the really tall one that drops you straight down while you’re standing up.
 Oh my, pretty scary!

 So, all day I was hanging with the boys, going on one waterslide after another.
 We even went in the wave pool and swam around trying to tag each other.
 It was fun.. it was also exhausting.
 Especially for an old bald guy like me.
 Ok I’m only 42, but to my 16 & 14 year old… I’m an old man.

 After 4 or 5 hours I was getting tired, and they were ready to move on to the amusement park next door.
 Because when you purchase your ticket to the water park, you also get a ticket to the amusement park.

 Well, I don’t like amusement parks, mostly because I’m a sissy when it comes to roller coasters or anything that spins continuously.
 Afterwards, I feel like I’m going to puke.

 So, while they went on all the rides I found a nice patch of grass and laid down on it.
 There were signs all around that said “keep off grass”.
 That made no sense to me.
 Why would they make that stupid rule?
 Ridiculous!

 After a few minutes a staff member came up to me and said I had to get off the grass.
 Grrrrr.
 Man, that’s a stupid rule.
 Grrrrr!
 I was hot and tired.
 The grass was soft, comfortable, and had a lot of shade.